blooop/cargo_rocker/README.md

 # Adding Functionality

-1. Rename template_rocker/template_rocker.py and the class inside to something more appropriate.
+1. Rename cargo_rocker/cargo_rocker.py and the class inside to something more appropriate.
 Use scripts/rename and pass in the new project name.
 2. Update the extension entrypoint in `pyproject.toml`

     `[project.entry-points."rocker.extensions"]`

-    `template_rocker = "template_rocker.template_rocker:TemplateRocker"`
+    `cargo_rocker = "cargo_rocker.cargo_rocker:TemplateRocker"`

     e.g.: